 In between Ministerial Conferences, decision-making is delegated to the High-level Group.
 The High-level Group (comprised of High-level Representatives from each Eureka country) meets three times a year.
 They develop policies and guide Eureka, ensuring alignment with the Strategic Roadmap, and endorse projects.

 The Chair proposes initiatives, sustains Eureka’s momentum and organises network meetings following an annual work plan.
 The Chair country is always a full member Eureka country and changes every July.
-Portugal currently holds the annual Eureka Chairmanship, having taken over from Austria in July 2021.
-The Chairperson (President) is the representative of Eureka.
+Türkiye currently holds the annual Eureka Chair.
+The Chair (President) is the representative of Eureka.

 A centralised Secretariat based in Brussels implements strategies and manages the operations of the Eureka network.
-The day-to-day activities of the Secretariat are managed by the Head of the Secretariat and executed by an international team of some 35 staff members who are highly specialised in their respective fields (legal, finance, IT, marketing and communications, strategy, advocacy, programme management, etc.).
+The day-to-day activities of the Secretariat are managed by the Director General and executed by an international team of some 35 staff members who are highly specialised in their respective fields (legal, finance, IT, marketing and communications, strategy, advocacy, programme management, etc.).

-Eureka has three membership statuses: full member, partner country and associated country.
-A country's membership status is defined by its geographic location and length of commitment to Eureka.
+Eureka has two membership statuses: full member and associated country.
+A country's membership status is defined by length of commitment to Eureka.
 Countries with any membership status can participate in all Eureka programmes and events and benefit from all support and resources the Secretariat offers, but do not share the same rights and responsibilities.

-Full member status is reserved for countries located geographically in Europe.
+Full member status is reserved for countries that have been associated countries for a minimum of two four-year periods (eight years in total).
 Countries with full member status can attend, contribute to and vote in the Ministerial Conference, High-level Group, National Project Coordinator Group and any consultative groups they are a part of.
-They can also be appointed to the Executive Group and request to hold the Eureka Chairmanship.
+They can also be appointed to the Executive Group and request to hold the Eureka Chair.
 Each year, full member countries pay a membership contribution proportionate to their GDP.